Wed. Jul 1st, 2026

 Option: D

-17. What is the estimated temperature at the junction of outer molten core and inner solid core standing at the depth of 5150 km?
+9. At about 5150 km depth, what is the estimated temperature at the junction of outer molten and inner solid core?

 Options: